anthonyozerov/binomial/main.md

 1.  $y_i\overset{\mathrm{ind}}{\sim}\mathcal{N}(\theta,c^2\sigma_i^2)$

 The idea is that the uncertainties reported in the different experiments are too small---as they only represent noise, and not systematic uncertainty.
-So we can just expand the uncertainties by a scaling factor.
+So we can just expand the uncertainties by a multiplicative scaling factor.

 ### Inference